 This month we will explore how to get your finances under control, including the basic finances of a homemaker and homesteader.
 You will learn some tips on cleaning and organizing your home, find out what homemakers through the ages did, and to round out a very busy month, you will be awarded with a personal spa day!

 Are you ready to make a choice?
 I know I am.
 So stop back by the virtual porch of The Farm Wife and let’s make a choice together to have the best year possible in 2021!
+And don’t miss these other great posts in the Gain Control of your Finances series!

 (And don’t stop reading.
 In February we are going to have a ‘Date’ with Baking.
 From there, we are going to get creative in so many ways.
 You don’t want to miss any of it!)